 Even if you've never invested in ETFs, chances are good that you've heard of this versatile investment vehicle.
 But what exactly are ETFs?

-ETF is an acronym that stands for Exchange-Traded Fund.
+ETF is an acronym that stands for "exchange-traded fund."
 They're similar to mutual funds in that they are single securities that hold a basket of underlying securities.
-Like index funds, the vast majority of ETFs passively track a benchmark index, such as the S&P 500 index, the NASDAQ 100, or the Russell 2000.
-But that's where the similarities of ETFs and mutual funds end.
+Like index funds, the vast majority of ETFs passively track a benchmark index.
+These could include the S&P 500 index, the NASDAQ 100, or the Russell 2000, but that's where the similarities of ETFs and mutual funds end.

-Unlike mutual funds, ETFs trade during the day like stocks, whereas mutual funds trade at the end of the day.
-This provides greater versatility in choosing an entry point, potentially taking advantage of short-term fluctuations in price.
-However, ETFs can be smart investment choices for long-term investors, which is another similarity to their index mutual fund cousins.
+Unlike mutual funds, which trade at the end of the day, ETFs trade during the day.
+That provides greater versatility in choosing an entry point, potentially taking advantage of short-term fluctuations in price.
+But ETFs can be smart investment choices for long-term investors.
+That is another similarity to their index mutual fund cousins.

-Because of their simplicity and passive nature, ETFs tend to have lower expenses than mutual funds.
-And because there is very little turnover of the portfolio of underlying securities, ETFs are very tax-efficient, which makes them smart holdings for taxable brokerage accounts.
+ETFs tend to have lower expenses than mutual funds, due to their simplicity and passive nature, and because there is very little turnover of the portfolio of underlying securities, ETFs are very tax-efficient.
+That makes them smart holdings for taxable brokerage accounts.

-To start off our list of 10 best ETFs to hold for any investing goal or style, we'll start with widely traded funds that track broadly diversified indices.
-What this means is that these ETFs each track an index that holds stocks across several sectors.
-However, each has its own
+To start off our list of 10 best ETFs to hold for any investing goal or style, we'll start with widely traded funds that track broadly diversified indexes.
+These ETFs each track an index that holds stocks across several sectors.

 Best ETFs for Sectors

-Investing in sector funds is not for everyone but they can be smart additions to any portfolio for the purpose of diversification and for the potential to increase long-term returns.
+Sector funds are not for everyone, but they can be smart additions to any portfolio for the purpose of diversification.
+They also have the potential to increase long-term returns.
 For the final four funds in our list of best ETFs, we'll highlight sector funds.

-7. Health Care SPDR (XLV): This ETF focuses on the health sector, which is known for its combined benefits of long-term growth potential and defensive qualities.
-The health sector included pharmaceutical companies, biotechnology firms, medical device manufacturers, hospital corporations, and more.
-With an aging population and advances in medicine, the health sector is poised to be a top performing sector for the foreseeable future.
-The reason health stocks are considered to be defensive is because they tend to hold their value better than the broad market during major declines.
-People still need their medication and to visit the doctor in recessions.
-The expense ratio for XLV is 0.14 percent, or $14 annually for every $10,000 invested.
+This ETF focuses on the health sector.
+It's known for its combined benefits of long-term growth potential and defensive qualities.
+The health sector includes pharmaceutical companies and biotechnology firms.
+It also includes medical device manufacturers, hospital corporations, and more.
+With an aging population and advances in medicine, the health sector is poised to be a top-performing sector for the foreseeable future.
+The reason health stocks are considered to be defensive is that they tend to hold their value better than the broad market during major declines.
+People still need their medication and to visit the doctor during recessions.
+The expense ratio for XLV is 0.13% or $13 annually for every $10,000 invested.